martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/validations.md

 # => Unhandled exception: Record is invalid (Marten::DB::Errors::InvalidRecord)
 ```

-When validating model records, the validations rules that are inherited by fields will be executed first and the any custom validation rule defined in the model will be applied.
+When validating model records, the validation rules that are inherited by fields will be executed first and then any custom validation rule defined in the model will be applied.

 ### Running model validations